khiara/DSND_CNN_Dog_Detector/README.md

   5. [Licensing, Authors, and Acknowledgments](#5--licensing-authors-and-acknowledgments)

 ## 1. Project Overview
+The goal of this project was to build a dog breed classifier which takes a user-supplied image as input and detects whether the image contains a dog or a human.
+If a dog is detected, the classifier also returns the breed of dog; if a human is found, the classifier returns what dog breed the person most resembles.

 ![Sample Output][image1]

+The classifier uses a Convolutional Neural Network (CNN) and transfer learning to identify dog breeds for the predictions.

 ## 2. Installation
+This was a guided project; the data and some of the base code were provided by Udacity.
+Due to the size of the files the download locations are linked below rather than included in this repository.

 1. Clone the repository and navigate to the downloaded folder.
 ```
 git clone https://github.com/khiara/DSND_CNN_Dog_Detector.git